Troy A. Villarreal, FACHE

-Villarreal has a strong history of community service.
+Troy has a strong history of community service.
 He is a member of the Board of Directors of the Dallas / Fort Worth Hospital Council, a member of the Fort Worth Stock Show Syndicate and also serves on the Board of Directors of Cancer Care Services.
-Additionally, Villarreal has served in the past on the Boards of the Fort Worth Public Library Foundation and North Dallas Chamber of Commerce.
+Additionally, Troy has served in the past on the Boards of the Fort Worth Public Library Foundation and North Dallas Chamber of Commerce.

-Keith V. Zimmerman — Chief Executive Officer, Medical City Children’s Hospital
+Chief Executive Officer, Medical City Children’s Hospital

 Keith V. Zimmerman was named CEO Medical City Children’s Hospital in December of 2012 as interim, and permanently in August 2013.
 Zimmerman has 23 years of healthcare experience, and joined Medical City as Chief Development Officer in January of 2011.

 Prior to Medical City, Keith was the System Vice President of Business Development at OhioHealth in Columbus, Ohio.
 Prior to OhioHealth, he held multiple operational and business development roles in healthcare.

 Keith holds a Master’s of Business Administration in Health Care Management from Regis University in Denver with Graduate Honors, along with an undergraduate degree in Business Administration from the University of Louisiana.
 Keith is married with two sons.

 Chief Financial Officer, Medical City Dallas Hospital & Medical City Children's Hospital